 - ½ cup citrus juice (I recommend a mixture of lemon, orange, and/or grapefruit juices; I used 6 Tbsp lemon juice and 2 Tbsp orange juice)

 - zest from one lemon

 - 2 Tbsp mirin (or substitute with 2 tsp sugar + either 2 Tbsp sake or 2 Tbsp water)

-- ½ cup katsuobushi (dried bonito flakes) (packed; skip for vegan/vegetarian, omit or substitute it with 1-2 dried shiitake mushrooms)
+- ½ cup katsuobushi (dried bonito flakes) (packed; for vegan/vegetarian, omit or substitute it with 1-2 dried shiitake mushrooms)

 - 1 piece kombu (dried kelp) (2 x 3 inches, 5 x 7.6 cm, 6 g per piece)